LLNL/scr/scripts/python/scrjob/resmgrs/README.md

         pass

 ## Import the new class in `__init__.py`
-Add the new import after the ResourceManager and before the AutoResourceManager imports

-Add a line to import the new class in the `__init__.py` file:
+Add a line to import the new class in the `__init__.py` file after the ``ResourceManager`` and before the ``AutoResourceManager`` imports

+    from .resourcemanager import ResourceManager
+    ...
     from .newrm import NewRM
+    ...
+    from .auto import AutoResourceManager

 ## Create a class object in `auto.py`
-Users often create new resource manager objects through the `AutoResourceManager` function.
+Users often create a new resource manager object through the `AutoResourceManager` function.

-The ResourceManager type, when not provided on instantiation, is determined by a constant in scr\_const.py
+The ``ResourceManager`` type, when not provided on instantiation, is determined by a constant in ``scrjob/config.py``:

     rm = new AutoResourceManager(resmgr='NewRM')